DeevanshiSharma/Heart-disease-prediction-ML/README.md

 14-target: 0 = no disease, 1 = disease

-Approach:
+APPROACH:

 I used this Dataset to train a Logistic regression model which can predict patients that are most likely to suffer from a heart disease in the near future using the features given.

+PACKAGES USED:

-Packages used - Pandas, Numpy, and Scikit Learn.
+Pandas, Numpy, and Scikit Learn.